 Research Expertise and Interest

-history of the Later Roman Empire, pagan - Christian interactions, ancient medicine, slavery and the evolution of Christianity, leadership and empire, reception of antiquity
+history of the Later Roman Empire, pagan - Christian interactions, ancient medicine, slavery and the evolution of Christianity, leadership and empire, gender and imperial rule, reception of antiquity

 Research Description

-Susanna Elm is the Sidney H. Ehrman Professor in the Department of History, and a Corresponding Fellow with the British Academy.
-Her current research focuses on the reality of slavery in the later Roman empire and its impact on the formulation of core Christian tenets, especially in the writings of Augustine of Hippo.
-She is in the process of completing a manuscript tentatively entitled The Emperors's Eunuch: Political Unity, Manliness, and Imperial Representation in the Theodosian Age, and is working on war and community and communal decision making and deliberative participation in the later Roman empire in concert with the BCSR project Voting the Divine.
+Susanna Elm, FBA, is Sidney H. Ehrman Chair and Distinguished Professor in the Departments of History and Ancient Greek and Roman Studies.
+Her current research focuses on the reality of enslavement in the later Roman empire and its impact on the formulation of core Christian tenets, especially in the writings of Augustine of Hippo.
+She just submitted a manuscript entitled Dressing the Empire: Queering Christian Imperial Rule to UC Press and is finalizing a volume edited with Kristina Sessa, War and Community in Late Antiquity, for Cambridge Press.